sbmoore6/book_excerpt_retrieval_system/README.md

-# Readiscoverer's Book Exceprt Retrieval App
+# Readiscoverer's Book Excerpt Retrieval App
 Application to assist book editors with locating key information across a series for continuity

 Readiscover is a semantic search system for **extracting verifiable passages from book-length texts**.